 The lesson here?
-Once a user is working toward a goal you can’t do anything that will disrupt the continued, expected progression of that task.
-If your user starts a flow by clicking a “Park” button, everything after that point must be an expected flow for parking
+Once a user is working toward a goal, you can't do anything that will disrupt the continued progression of that task.
+If your user starts a flow by clicking a "Park" button, everything after that point must be an expected flow for parking

 - Click Park (which for a parking app is launching the app)